 How important is the fit of a weight vest for soccer?

-What material is best for a soccer weight vest?
+What materials are best for a durable soccer training vest?

-Ultimately, the best soccer training weight vest depends on your individual needs and fitness level.
-Prioritize adjustability to progressively increase the challenge, and don’t underestimate the importance of a comfortable, secure fit to maximize performance and minimize injury risk.
+Ultimately, the best soccer training weight vest depends on your individual needs and training goals.
+Prioritize adjustability to allow for progressive overload, and ensure a snug, comfortable fit to maximize performance and minimize the risk of injury during demanding drills.